 Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
 The outcomes reported are the results from customers within the survey group who have purchased and used sunscreen in the last 12 months – in this case, 1,597 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

-Sunscreen Reviews - March 14th
+Sunscreen Reviews & Ratings - March 14th

 A Canstar Blue survey shows parents with young kids are more likely to spend long periods in the sun without protection.– Read more

-Sunscreen Reviews - February 23rd
+Sunscreen Reviews & Ratings - February 23rd

 Mother-of-two Melinda Uys offers her advice on how to keep your children safe, and happy, in the sun.– Read more